 +44 (0)20 7306 email@example.com

-- Trusts and private client, including large offshore disputes in jurisdictions such as the Isle of Man and Hong Kong.
+- All facets of contentious and non-contentious trusts and private client work, including large offshore disputes in jurisdictions such as the Isle of Man and Hong Kong.

 - Commercial disputes involving claims for breach of contract, misrepresentation and breach of fiduciary duties.

 - Insolvency matters and civil fraud claims, often involving offshore entities and assets.